For most companies, a localized website is a must if they want to find new customers and retain existing ones.

 Sometimes your reputation precedes you, and your brand takes off in a new market unexpectedly.
 If you discover unexpected overseas interest in your products or services, keep the momentum going by translating your website.
 A survey conducted by the European Commission found that 90% of Internet users in the EU always visit websites in their own language when given the choice.
 This highlights the importance of translating website content into multiple languages to reach a wider audience and gives consumers a platform to directly engage with your brand.

 3. You already do business abroad.

-If you're already conducting business beyond your domestic market, it's a best practice to provide localised information and support for international customers.
+If you're already conducting business beyond your domestic market, it's best practice to provide localized information and support for international customers.
 Customers are far more likely to do more business with your brand when they can read product descriptions, understand despatch and payment options and transact in the language they're most comfortable in.

 4. Your competitors aren’t doing it—yet.

 Having a translated website can differentiate your brand from the competition.
 Entering a new market before your rivals can help you gain market share faster and empowers you to set the standards for quality and services that your competitors will have to meet later.